pkking/quick-mirror-openeuler/README.rst

 If you have to add a module after the fact (i.e. you already have fedora-enchilada and you want to add fedora-alt), note that rsync will not pick up any hardlinks.
-You can of course do the download and then run hardlink afterwards, or do a full transfer (i.e. using ``-t 0``, though this will not be quick).
-To minimize the time spent counting files, you can use a configuration file which specifies only the modules with which the new module shares hardlinks.
-Most of the hardlinks are between:
+You can of course do the download and then run the hardlinker afterwards (see below), or do a full transfer (i.e. using ``-t 0``, though this will most likely be far slower.

-* fedora-archive and fedora-enchilada

-* fedora-archive and fedora-secondary

-* fedora-alt and fedora-enchilada.

 The Hardlinker
 ==============